Heuristic Ternary Error-Correcting Output Codes Via Weight Optimization and Layered Clustering-Based Approach: Experimental Analysis

 \subsection{Effectiveness}

-The classification accuracies of different coding-decoding methods with respect to AdaBoost and SVM are listed in Table \ref{tab:acc1} and Table \ref{tab:acc2}, respectively.
-From Table \ref{tab:acc1}, it is clear that the proposed ECOC method is the most effective one with Adaboost as the base dichotomizer.
-However, from Table \ref{tab:acc2}, we can see that WOLC-ECOC is weaker than the 1vs1 coding method but better than other coding methods when the RBF kernel based SVM is used as the base learner.
+Tables \ref{tab:acc1} and \ref{tab:acc2} list the classification accuracies of all coding-decoding methods with respect to AdaBoost and SVM respectively.
+From Table \ref{tab:acc1}, we can see clearly that WOLC-ECOC is the most effective one.
+But from Table \ref{tab:acc2}, we observe that WOLC-ECOC is less effective than the 1vs1 coding but more effective than other coding methods.

-The reason why the performance of WOLC-ECOC performs the best with AdaBoost but not the best with the RBF kernel based SVM can be explained in the theory of channel coding.
-Specifically, it is well known in information theory that the error-correcting ability of any coding method is upper-bounded by the \textit{channel capacity} that is irrelevant to the coding method.
-It is possible that the performance of a strong coding method in a noisy channel is worse than that of a weak coding method in a clean channel.
-For the ECOC problem, on one side, as has been presented in the beginning of Section \ref{sec:mmc}, the channel is determined by the features, base learner and coding method.
-The stronger the features and base learner are, the more suitable the bipartitions of the classes are, the more clean the channel will be.
-On the other side, the more diverse the dichotomizers are, the larger the minimum distance among the codewords is, the more effective the codes will be, i.e., the stronger the error-correcting ability of the code will be, where the term ``diverse'' is also referred to as \textit{independent} in some papers \cite{bagheri2012subspace,bagheri2012rough}.
+The reason why the WOLC-ECOC with AdaBoost performs better than the WOLC-ECOC with SVM may be explained from information theory.
+It is well known in information theory that the error-correcting ability of any coding method is upper-bounded by the \textit{Shannon limit} which is irrelevant to the coding method.
+That is to say, it is possible that the performance of a strong coding method in a noisy channel is worse than the performance of a weak coding method in a clean channel.